splunk/public-o11y-docs/apm/set-up-apm/apm.rst

 #. :ref:`apm-orientation`
 #. :ref:`customize-apm`

-See the following optional topics for additional guidance as you set up Splunk APM:
+See the following optional topics for additional guidance as you set up Splunk Cool:

 * :ref:`apm-environments`
 * :ref:`sensitive-data-controls`